 Federal Direct PLUS loans require borrower credit approval, unlike the Subsidized and Unsubsidized Stafford loan programs.
 If an applicant is credit denied for this loan and later obtains approval either through an endorser or an extenuating circumstances appeal made to the Department of Education, the borrower will be required to complete a supplemental PLUS Credit Counseling session before notification of their credit approval will be issued to their college.

 If you have already completed loan entrance counseling for another school you need to notify the Student Financial Aid Office that you have completed the counseling previously.
 You are not required to complete the counseling again.
 To have a copy of your completed counseling sent to Regent University, visit www.studentaid.gov and log in.
 Select the option to view completed counseling (on the left hand side of the page) and select Regent University as the school you would like to notify.

 If you have any questions, you may contact us at 757.352.4385.

 Below are some average figures for Regent University student loan borrowers.

-Note: Data as of May 23, 2016 (for 2014-15 academic year).
+Note: Data as of April 19, 2021 (for the 2020-2021 academic year).
 Undergraduate aggregate figures based on four years of borrowing.
 Graduate aggregate figures based on two years of borrowing, except Law and School of Business & Leadership, which are based on three years.
-Repayment figures based on interest rate during repayment for 2014-15 loans and based on standard 10-year repayment period.
+Repayment figures based on interest rate during repayment for 2020-2021 loans and based on standard 10-year repayment period.

 Students have full access to data concerning all their federal student loans at the National Student Loan Data System website.
 View your complete federal student loan history.
 (Any private loans you borrowed would not appear in this database.)